3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Sanibel and Captiva Island

-Sanibel and Captiva Island are a must when spending 3 days in Fort Myers.
-Here you will find beautiful blue waters, tons of shell hunting, and even some wildlife.
+Sanibel and Captiva Island are a must when visiting.
+Here, you will find beautiful blue waters, tons of shell hunting, and even some wildlife.
 Beaches to visit include Gulfside City Park Beach, Sanibel Lighthouse, Tarpon Bay Beach, Captiva Island, and Bowman’s Beach.

-Although still temporarily closed, also keep an eye out for the Bailey-Matthews National Shell Museum to reopen.
+Bailey-Matthews National Shell Museum was still closed during our trip, but it is about to fully be open again!
 This is a unique museum that is fun for the whole family.

 Sanibel Parking Tip: You MUST pay to park in most of Sanibel.
 You can do this on your phone, and it is usually around $5 dollars an hour.
 MAKE SURE YOU PAY!
 If not, you will likely be greeted with a $150 dollar parking ticket.